Is Ivermectin safe for a guinea pig infected with lice, mites, or internal parasites?

 If what has been prescribed for you is a specially formulated ivermectin for guinea pig injection or ointment solution, and you don’t follow it to the latter, your guinea pig may die.

-Overdosing can happen when you have given too much ivermectin over a long period of time.
+An overdose can happen when you have given too much ivermectin over a long period.

 Signs Of Overdose